jmodares/UB-ANC-Emulator/README.md

 ## Build

-> IMPORTANT: A file that is required to build the UB-ANC Emulator using the following instructions is no longer available.
-We are preparing an alternative build process and will update this README as soon as we resolve the problem.

 The current version of the UB-ANC Emulator uses [QGroundControl 3.2](http://qgroundcontrol.com) and [ns-3.27](https://www.nsnam.org) as its main libraries.
 The build process explained here is targeted for Linux (Debian) platforms.
 We recommend using [Ubuntu 16.04](http://releases.ubuntu.com/16.04/).
 If you would like to use the emulator on other platforms, such as Windows, we have also provided a docker image.
 Please read the [Docker](#docker) section for more details.